Blubell26/giuliapacciotti.com/_posts/2026-07-20-what-unschooling-teaches.md

 ## What a child learns when "no" is respected

-When a child learns to say no, I don't like that, or please stop, and the adult actually stops, instead of joking or "funnily disrespecting", something shifts.
+When a child learns to say no, I don't like that, or please stop, and the adult actually stops, instead of brushing it off as a joke or waving it away as kids being kids, something shifts.
 Not just in that moment.
 In how the child understands their own voice going forward.

 Teaching a child they have a right to their own space, their own feelings, their own limits, is teaching them they matter.